Jingxi Ancient Road

 About 200 meters (220 yards) to the west of Fengkouan and at the turning point of a mountain foot, there is a section of ancient road carved out of the mountain, with a length of 20 meters (22 yards) and a width of 1.5-2 meters (1.6-2.2 yards).
 On it, lies two rows of horse hoof prints accounting to nearly 100.
 Their diameter is about 20cm (8in) and depth varies from 10-15cm (5-6in).
 They may be the best preserved horse hoof prints along Jingxi Ancient Road.
 They quietly tell the prosperity of the ancient road.

 Tanzhe Temple is one of the most famous temples to the west of Beijing both in history and nowadays and many branches of Ancient Jingxi Road led here.
-If time permits, the guide will be glad to accompnay you to pay a visit inside after the hiking.
+If time permits, you can pay a visit inside after the hiking.

-How to Get There: After meeting you at the agreed time, the guide will lead you to Pingguoyuan subway station by subway line 6 or line 1, then change to bus no. 370 to Quanmen directly.
+You also need to arrive at Pingguoyuan subway station by subway line 1, line 6 or line S1, then change to bus no. 370 to Quanmen directly.

 Route: Jietai Temple – Shifo Village – Jietaisi Country Park – Jietai Temple